stanstrup/minimal-mistakes/almanac.md

 Until I make a better section, [Trakt.tv](http://trakt.tv/users/srijanshetty) and [LastFM](http://www.last.fm/user/srijanshetty/tracks).

 ## Books
-I've only recently started tracking the books which I've read or I intend to read; and through this endeavour, I've come to the arguably depressing conclusion that I don't read as much I'd like to.
+I've only recently started tracking the books on [goodreads](https://www.goodreads.com/srijanshetty) which I've read or I intend to read; and through this endeavour, I've come to the arguably depressing conclusion that I don't read as much I'd like to.
 I've decided not to burden myself with realization and find solace in the fact that I consume a lot of blogs daily.<br><br>
 **RSS**<br>
 I read RSS on [Digg](digg.com/reader) (for-it-matters-which-RSS-reader-you-use).<br><br>
 **Hypothes.is**<br>